NetTech2001/netbox-interface-synchronization/README.md

 # netbox-interface-synchronization
 ## Overview
-MAJOR UPDATE

-Thanks to a massive contribution from bastianleicht the Interface Synchronization plugin has become the Component Synchronization plugin.

-This plugin allows you to compare and synchronize component names and types between devices and device types in NetBox 4+.
-It can be useful for finding and correcting inconsistencies between components when changing the device type.
+This plugin allows you to compare and synchronize interface names and types between devices and device types in NetBox 4+.
+It can be useful for finding and correcting inconsistencies between interfaces when changing the device type.
 ## Compatibility
 Tested with NetBox versions 4.3.1  This plugin is not compatible with Netbox 2 or 3